What the RCN does

 Watch the video to see how we supported members at the start of the COVID-19 pandemic in 2020, and read about our achievements in the 2021 Annual Review.

 We represent the professional interests of nursing staff working in the public, private and voluntary sectors.

 We support and protect the diversity of the nursing profession by actively promoting inclusion.
 Our Diversity Champions programme is designed to give members the skills to make sure their organisations are inclusive.
-We provide accredited reps with the tools to challenge discrimination in the workplace.
+We provide accredited reps with the support and tools to challenge discrimination in the workplace.

 We lobby governments and other bodies across the UK to develop, influence and implement policy that improves the quality of patient care.

 Through our campaigns we actively encourage health care officials and elected representatives to recognise the importance of nurses, nursing support workers and nursing students in improving outcomes for patients.